-- 16.1 The FIH Chief Executive Officer or FIH Event Director will appoint an Appeal Jury. - 16.2 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons. - 16.3 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury.
+- 16.1 At the FIH Indoor Hockey World Cup, FIH will appoint an Appeal Jury. - 16.2 At Continental Federation tournaments which are qualifying tournaments for the FIH Indoor Hockey World Cup, an Appeal Jury shall be appointed by the Continental Federation and advised to the FIH. - 16.3 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons. - 16.4 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury. - 16.5 Reasonable steps should be taken to ensure that at least one member of an Appeal Jury for a particular hearing has played international senior hockey within the previous 10 years.